 Grade level is such an important issue when it comes to flooring because grade affects moisture content in an area.
 Flooring, in turn, is affected by moisture.
 Water can make its way down from grade-level to below grade when it rains.
 Groundwater can seek in through basement walls.
 Water can even slowly work upward through a concrete basement floor.

-Special raised sub-floor panels like DRICore and Barricade can help mitigate below-grade moisture problems.
+Special raised sub-floor panels such as DRICore and Barricade can help mitigate below-grade moisture problems.

 Flooring for Upstairs Only

 Flooring that should be installed only on or above grade is always considered to be:

 - Solid Hardwood: Hardwood easily warps and splits when subjected to moisture.
 Your expensive hardwood purchase will be wasted in a basement installation.
 Keep this upstairs.
 Some flooring rated as "above-grade" can, in a pinch, go below grade, but solid hardwood is not one of them.